weaverbel/intro-computational-thinking/content/3-lesson.md

 #### Practice

 You have been asked to establish a contact tree for your local walking group.
-Draw a process diagram for the steps you would take to achieve that.
+Draw a structure diagram for the steps you would take to achieve that.